defold/defold.github.io/foundation.md

 * Support the open source community and the use of open licenses

 ### Vision
 We believe in a free and open internet where software and services use open standards to bring net neutrality and democracy to everyone.
-The Defold Foundation works together with industry partners to provide open source software and services to game developers across the globe.
+The Defold Foundation works together with industry partners to provide free and open software and services to game developers across the globe.

 ### Board